garlic-os/screambot-js/README.md

 # Screambot
 A Discord bot that screams.
 That's it.

-If you want to use it, I'd recommend changing `config.json`
+I host Screambot from here for personal use on Heroku.
+If you want to use it, I'd recommend changing `config.json` and `ranks.json`.